Collective leadership: China

 Xi has taken deliberate steps to establish his personal dominance within the Chinese political system, effectively rising above his peers in the Politburo Standing Committee.
 He has done so by creating key bodies such as the National Security Commission, which holds sway over party, state, and military organizations.
 Furthermore, Xi heads the Small Leadership Group on Comprehensively Deepening Reform, a pivotal entity responsible for designing and executing various reform initiatives.
 His leadership of this group underscores his intention to personally oversee institutional reforms.

-Xi has also made it clear that he will have the final say in economic and financial matters, foregoing the tradition of shared responsibility with the Premier.
+Xi has made it clear that he will have the final say in economic and financial matters, foregoing the tradition of shared responsibility with the Premier.
 Consequently, Xi's purview now extends to encompass military affairs, security, foreign policy, economic reform, state-building, economic policymaking, and social governance.
 This concentration of power has led to concerns that Xi's actions might be undermining essential party norms and pushing China toward a more personalistic dictatorship, a notion reinforced by the party machine and state media's vigorous promotion of his image and authority through various channels such as publishing his speeches and writings, public appearances, and the creation of cartoons portraying him as a strong leader.

-Currently, the central authority of the Chinese government and CCP is concentrated in the CCP Politburo Standing Committee, which is composed of seven members of the Communist Party and headed by the CCP general secretary.
+The central authority of the Chinese government and CCP is concentrated in the CCP Politburo Standing Committee, which is composed of seven members of the Communist Party and headed by the CCP general secretary.
 Nevertheless, while the CCP de jure maintains collective leadership of government, the position of the CCP general secretary has palpably become more powerful under Xi's administration, with him being the most powerful paramount leader since Mao Zedong.

 Vietnam

 In the Socialist Republic of Vietnam (SRV) under the Communist Party of Vietnam (CPV), when the country was ruled by Lê Duẩn, collective leadership involved powers being distributed from the office of General Secretary of the Communist Party and shared with the Politburo Standing Committee while still retaining one ruler.

-Today, there is not one paramount leader in Vietnam; power is shared between the General Secretary, President, the Prime Minister as well as the National Assembly Chairmain along with collegial bodies such as the Politburo, Secretariat and the Central Committee.
+Power is shared between the General Secretary, President, the Prime Minister as well as the National Assembly Chairmain along with collegial bodies such as the Politburo, Secretariat and the Central Committee.